purplemediadev/test/README.md

 ## Test Two

-You've created a game in which there are multiple score values, ranging from 0 to 1,000,000,000.
+You've created a application in which there are varied monetary values.
 Write a function that can abbreviate any number, to one fixed decimal place, with a letter (k, m, b, t) for it's unit:

 ```
 const score1 = 194511